sr-gi/bolt13/13-watchtowers.md

 	[txlocator, encrypted_blob, to_self_delay, user_signature, start_block]

-The receipt must be signed following [Data serilization and signing](#data-serilization-and-signing).
+The receipt must be signed following [Data serialisation and signing](#data-serialisation-and-signing).

 #### Rationale

-`start_block` should be set by the tower so the user knows when the channel update will be covered.
+`start_block` sis set by the tower so the user knows when the channel update will be covered.

 We assume the tower has a well-known public key and the user is aware of it.
 The receipt contains, mainly, the information provided by the user.
 The Watchtower will need to sign the receipt to provide evidence of agreement.

 The `user_signature` is included in the receipt to link both the client request and the server response.
 Otherwise, the tower could sign a receipt with different data that the one sent by the user, and the user would have no way to prove whether that's true or not.
 By signing the customer signature the tower creates evidence of what the user sent, since the tower cannot forge the client's signature.